Dhruv-80/TicketVerificationSystem/README.md

-# QR Code Attendance System
+# QR Code Ticket System

 **1. Overview**

-This project implements a QR code-based attendance system using Spring Boot.
+This project implements a QR code-based ticket system using Spring Boot.
 It allows users to check in using QR codes, and provides administrative tools for managing attendees and generating reports.

 **2. Project Structure**